American Cockroach Identification & Prevention

 American roaches and their excrement trigger allergies and asthma attacks.
 They also contaminate food, utensils, dishes, and surfaces with their excrement, bacteria, human pathogens, and parasites—all of which can cause people to become very ill.
 Before getting into your home, they were traveling through unsanitary environments, including garbage piles, drains, and sewers.
 Their presence inside your home will also cause damage to personal items like clothing, upholstered furniture, papers, and more.

-Why do I have an American roach problem?
+Why do I have an American cockroach problem?

 American cockroaches are also a regular sight in restaurants, food processing facilities, hospitals, and schools.

-How do I get rid of American roaches?
+How do I get rid of American cockroaches?

-How can I prevent American roaches in the future?
+How can I prevent American cockroaches in the future?

 Pests are not just a nuisance; they pose potential health risks and are capable of damaging property.
 Avoid problems with American roaches with the help of the following prevention tips.